zachwylde00/samples/smartThings/README.md

 1. Click **New SmartApp**.

-2. Copy the *groovy* script from the smartThings folder of the  **integrations** repo: <https://raw.githubusercontent.com/Xooa/integrations/master/smartThings/blockchain-event-logger.groovy>
+2. Copy the *groovy* script from the smartThings folder of the  **samples** repo: <https://raw.githubusercontent.com/Xooa/samples/master/smartThings/blockchain-event-logger.groovy>

 3. On the **From code** tab, paste the code.